Chicken Parm Meatballs

 Ingredients

-• 1/4 cup panko plus another 1 cup for dredge
+1/4 cup panko, plus another 1-2 cups for dredging

 Instructions

-1. Start with making the Marinara sauce so it has time to cook and develop flavor.
+Start with making the Marinara sauce so it has time to cook and develop flavor.
 Start a large, flat bottomed saute pan over medium heat.
-Add EVOO and the diced onion.
+Add extra virgin olive oil, the diced onion and salt.
 Stir and cook for about 5-7 minutes until translucent, if it starts to brown, turn down the heat.
 Add half of the minced garlic and cook for another 1-2 minutes.
 Add a pinch of red pepper flakes.

-2. Add crushed tomatoes, fresh basil and parsley, stir to combine.
+Add crushed tomatoes, 1 Tbsp. fresh basil and 1 Tbsp. parsley, stir to combine.
 Bring to a simmer and let it cook while you make the rest of the dish, the longer the better.
-If it gets too thick, you can add a little water or red wine to continue simmering and reducing, it will only enhance the flavor.
+If it gets too thick, you can add a little water and continue simmering.

-3. Make the Chicken Parm Meatballs.
-In a large mixing bowl, add ground chicken, 1 egg beaten, panko, 1 Tbsp. each of fresh chopped basil and parsley, 2 cloves minced garlic, 1/4 cup parm, salt and pepper.
+Make the Chicken Parm Meatballs.
+In a large mixing bowl, add ground chicken, 1 egg beaten, panko, 1 Tbsp. each of fresh chopped basil and parsley, minced garlic, 1/4 cup parm, salt and pepper.
 Mix with your hands to combine.

-6. Place the chicken parm meatballs in the pan and fry for a couple minutes on each side, until golden brown, rotating.
+Place the chicken parm meatballs in the pan and fry for a couple minutes on each side, until golden brown, rotating.
 Cook in batches so that you don't overcrowd the pan.
-As them finish, place them into the simmering marinara sauce.
+As they finish, place them into the simmering marinara sauce.

-7. When all the meatballs are nestled into the sauce, top them with a little shredded mozzarella cheese, place in the oven to finish cooking through, about another 10 minutes.
+When all the meatballs are nestled into the sauce, top them with a little shredded mozzarella and parmesan cheese, place in the oven to melt the cheese, about another 5 minutes.

-8. Remove from the oven, grate some fresh parmesan cheese over the top and sprinkle with the remaining fresh chopped parsley and basil.
-Serve in a toasted bun, over noodles/zoodles or with crispy roasted potatoes.
+Remove from the oven, grate some additional fresh parmesan cheese over the top and sprinkle with the remaining fresh chopped parsley and basil.
+Serve in a toasted bun, or over pasta.

 Notes